moliver28/research-handbook/content/handbook/finance/expenses.md

 #### Flight Policy for Flight Duration under 5 hours

-Flights over 5 hours of consecutive flight time  - For domestic flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.
+**Flights over 5 hours of consecutive flight time** - For domestic flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.

-For E-Group Selected Travelers, in the US, selected travelers can book first class.
+**For E-Group Selected Travelers**, in the US, selected travelers can book first class.
 For other areas around the world, we recognize different fare classes exist for different geographies.
 For flights less than 5 hours, when traveling within Europe and other places in the world, these Selected Travelers may book premium or business.
 Intended to be the next class of service above economy plus/economy premium.

 #### Flight Policy for Flight Duration over 5+ hours

-Flights greater than 5 hours of consecutive flight time  - For out of country flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.
+**Flights greater than 5 hours of consecutive flight time** - For out of country flights with a duration of greater than 5 hours of consecutive flight time, team members are authorized to book the next class up from standard economy as long as it is below business class.

-For E- Group Selected Travelers, for all flights over 8 hours of consecutive flight time, team members are authorized to book the highest class available including business class, as long as it is below first class.
+**For E- Group Selected Travelers, for all flights over 8 hours of consecutive flight time**, team members are authorized to book the highest class available including business class, as long as it is below first class.

 #### Frequent Flyer Programs

 - Participation in frequent flyer programs must not influence airfare selection if it results in an out-of-policy option.